 Some organizations write and sell software.
 Some organizations write their software for internal use.
 Any company that writes software needs a team to test the product at various stages of development to make sure vulnerabilities are minimal.
 They work closely with the cybersecurity policy and architecture team both by inspecting code and monitoring run-time behaviour to make sure applications are secure.

 Fortune 500 companies have massive staff dedicated to all of these cybersecurity functions.
 Smaller companies may have cybersecurity professionals filling multiple roles.
 And the smallest companies may need to outsource their entire cybersecurity function.
 But companies of all sizes can implement cybersecurity through the following three exercises.

 One way companies of all sizes test their cybersecurity is to send out a simulated phishing email to see who takes the bait.
 Companies large and small use this technique to identify staff weaknesses and to minimize human error.
 People, not technology, are the most common causes of breached data.

 Even the largest companies usually outsource their cybersecurity risk assessment.
-Making sure IT networks and systems adhere to stringent security protocols to protect sensitive data is a task best left to outside audit.
-The cybersecurity audit report in turn can drive a clear plan of action for improvement.
+Making sure I.T. networks and systems adhere to stringent security protocols to protect sensitive data is a task best left to an outside audit.
+The cybersecurity audit report, in turn, can drive a clear plan of action for improvement.

 Cyberattacks are inevitable.
-Vigilance and regular staff training are a must even when secure systems are place.
+Vigilance and regular staff training are a must even when security systems are placed.
 Management must be ready for unchecked cyberattacks by deciding which services must be restored first, who will respond when a system is attacked, and how long a system can be allowed to stay offline.